 - SBA Express Loan: The SBA Express Loan is a small business loan of up to $350,000.
 The VA guarantees this loan, but a participating lender makes it.

-Many online lenders are willing to work with small business veterans.
+are willing to work with small business veterans.
 These lenders offer a variety of loans, including lines of credit and term loans.

 And because they're online, they're often able to provide funding more quickly than traditional lenders.